 C. All changes to the Electrical.
 Plumbing, Heating/ Cooling systems (excluding normal repairs)

 D. All new structures including Houses, Garages, Shops, and Storage Buildings will require a Building Permit.
-(NC statutes requires any structure 12ft and greater in any dimension to be permitted).
+(NC statutes require any structure 12ft and greater in any dimension to be permitted).

 2- Commercial